Is Britney Spears ready to Oops, Do It Again?

 Anti-Mel merchants on the Internet, meanwhile, seem to have no such qualms.
 A source at ScandalShirts.com says that T-shirts with Gibson’s mug shot and the Yiddish slur “Schmuck” are selling “briskly.”

-“American Idol” meanie Simon Cowell has a soft spot for hot dogs.
+Notes from all over“American Idol” meanie Simon Cowell has a soft spot for hot dogs.
 And we don’t mean the edible types.
 The caustic judge has recorded a commercial for PETA, pleading with pet owners not to leave their pooches in the car on warm days.
 “Far be it from me to be critical, but I find it really appalling that, this year, thousands of dogs will die of heatstroke inside parked cars,” says Cowell, who appears in the TV spot with his canine pal Claude.
 In an interview with HelpingAnimals.com, Cowell even admits that he’s more sympathetic to contestants if they’re animal lovers.
 “I once had an incident with a guy who auditioned who actually admitted he likes killing animals,” Cowell claims. “[He] didn’t go through.” . . .
 Madonna is taking this whole deity complex thing pretty seriously.
-The pop star, who hangs on a cross in her current tour, was spotted wearing a T-shirt that reads: “In Madonna We Trust.” . . .
+The pop star, who in her current tour, was spotted wearing a T-shirt that reads: “In Madonna We Trust.” . . .
 Gwyneth Paltrow says she’s kicked her smoking habit, but there’s one vice she just can’t let go: road rage.
 “I curse when I drive,” the “Shakespeare in Love” star tells the September issue of Harper’s Bazaar.
 “I’m like a horribly aggressive New York driver.
 I’m always yelling ‘[Bleep] you!’ at truck drivers and honking my horn!”